newrelic/newrelic-agent-control/README.md

 ## Getting started

-Follow the [installation steps](https://docs-preview.newrelic.com/docs/new-relic-super-agent#quickstart) to get started.
+Follow the [installation steps](https://docs-preview.newrelic.com/docs/new-relic-super-agent#quickstart) to get started on Linux hosts and [running in Kubernetes](/docs/README.md#running-in-kubernetes) to run it in your cluster.

 For troubleshooting, see [Diagnose issues with agent logging](https://docs-preview.newrelic.com/docs/new-relic-super-agent#troubleshooting).